smucclaw/dmnmd/README.md

 Note that advanced hit policies are not yet implemented for code generation, only for evaluation.

+### In the IDE

+JetBrains MPS is a language workbench and an IDE from the future.
+Look how decision tables live right in the IDE: https://www.youtube.com/watch?v=Pe34U9QuhXA

 ### from XML

 On the roadmap.